yegorsokolov/MT5/README.md

-The feature engineering step now includes additional indicators such as lower/higher timeframe moving averages (e.g. the `ma_60` one‑hour average), a volatility measure and basic order-book statistics (spread and volume imbalance).
+The feature engineering step now includes additional indicators such as lower/higher timeframe moving averages (e.g. the `ma_60` one‑hour average), a volatility measure and basic order-book statistics (spread and volume imbalance) and microstructure cues like depth imbalance, trade rate and quote revisions.
 The dataset also merges high impact events from several economic calendars (ForexFactory, the built-in MetaTrader calendar via Tradays and the MQL5 feed) so the bot can avoid trading immediately around red news releases.
 These richer features help the model